Revised Common Rule

 The U.S. Department of Health and Human Services and fifteen other Federal Departments and Agencies have issued final revisions to the Federal Policy for the Protection of Human Subjects (the Common Rule).
 The Final Rule was published in the Federal Register on January 19, 2017.
 It implements new steps to better protect human subjects involved in research, while facilitating valuable research and reducing burden, delay, and ambiguity for investigators.

-- Read the Final Rule published in the Federal Register (Preamble and regulatory text) (PDF - 794 KB)
+- Read the Final Rule published on January 19, 2017 in the Federal Register (Preamble and regulatory text) (PDF - 794 KB)

 Delay of Revisions to the Common Rule

-- Delay of Revisions to the Common Rule Federal Register Notice (PDF 186 KB)
+- Delay of Revisions to the Common Rule Interim Final Rule published on January 22, 2018 in the Federal Register (PDF 186 KB)

-- Delay of Revisions to the Common Rule Announcement
+- Delay of Revisions to the Common Rule Interim Final Rule Announcement

 The Common Rule, UpdatedBy Jerry Menikoff, Julie Kaneshiro, and Ivor PritchardNew England Journal of Medicine, January 19, 2017 (Vol. 376 No. 3)View this article online (Requires NEJM subscription or article purchase)